Glatrix/TFD-API-SDK/README.md

 # TheFirstDescendantSDK
-An Unofficial dotnet / csharp SDK for https://openapi.nexon.com/
+An Unofficial dotnet / csharp SDK for [Nexon's OpenAPI for The First Descendant](https://openapi.nexon.com/game/tfd/?id=20)

 Work In Progress.
 Feel free to make pull requests to improve.
 Example code worked for me :)